Perjury & False Statements

-It may seem hard to believe, but making a false statement to a federal officer can be prosecuted as a crime that carries a penalty of up to five years in prison.
-This can happen whether you have been arrested or are merely being questioned, even as a witness, and the misstatement does not even have to directly relate to criminal activity.
-Federal agents are well aware of this law and love to catch an individual in a lie or contradiction, not so much to prosecute them for the offense, but rather to force cooperation or a confession on some other crime they are investigating.
-The Tony Moss Firm, L.L.C. looks out for you and will do its best to protect your rights and make sure you are not mistreated or taken advantage of at the hands of law enforcement.
+It may seem hard to believe, but simply making a false statement to a federal law enforcement officer, with or without an oath, can be prosecuted as a crime that carries a penalty of up to five years in prison.
+This can happen whether you have been arrested or are merely being questioned, even as a witness, and the false statement does not even have to directly relate to criminal activity.
+Federal agents are well aware of this law and love to catch an individual in a lie or contradiction, not so much to prosecute them for the offense, but rather to force cooperation or a confession to some other crime they are investigating.
+A skilled attorney is vital to make sure that person is not mistreated or taken advantage of at the hands of law enforcement.

 The text of the federal statute – 18 U.S.C.
 1621 – begins as follows: